TFD

 // Error: a case for .GREEN is missing from switch.There's some compile-time constants for enums:

-Expands to an array of strings (with the specified string macro) containing all the names, mapped to their equivalent integer values.
-This will give an error if the array exceeds a maximum configured size.#all_bits(COOL_BITS)
+#highest_enum_member(COLOR)Expands to the member of the enum with the highest value.#enum_member_names(COLOR,String)Expands to an array of strings (with the specified string macro) containing all the names, mapped to their equivalent integer values.
+This will give an error if the array exceeds a maximum configured size.#all_bits(COOL_BITS)Expands to a value with all the bits of all the values merged together.
+Meant for bitfields, but works on normal enums too.

 Structs

-struct Vec2f {
+#struct Vec2f : {

 f32 x;